Static WordPress is a version of your site that embeds images and files directly onto flattened pages.

 Headless Hostman takes the best of both traditional WordPress and countless Static solutions to create a site that is easy to manage, fast, and secure.

-For each website, you get:
+For each individual website on our Platform, you get:

 You also get: